-- M. If patient remains unresponsive after ROSC, consider cooling the patient with 250 ml Normal Saline 4 degrees Centigrade (optional equipment if available); cold packs to axilla, groin, neck, etc. - N. Consider the administration of Amiodarone Infusion or Lidocaine infusion if the patient was resuscitated following an episode of VF/VT and is without profound bradycardia or high-grade heart block (2nd degree Type II or 3rd degree or idioventricular rhythm) per MCP Order.
-Note: Continue using the anti-arrhythmic medication that was administered during resuscitation. - Amiodarone administration is 150 mg in 100 ml D5W infused at 1 mg/min. utilizing a 60 drop set.
+- M. If patient remains unresponsive after ROSC, consider cooling the patient with 250 ml Normal Saline 4 degrees Centigrade (optional equipment if available); cold packs to axilla, groin, neck, etc. - N. Consider the administration of Amiodarone Infusion or Lidocaine infusion if the patient was resuscitated following an episode of VF/VT and is without profound bradycardia or high-grade heart block (2nd degree Type II or 3rd degree or idioventricular rhythm).

+Note: Continue using the anti-arrhythmic medication that was administered during resuscitation.